 If you were injured in an accident in Riverside that someone else’s careless or reckless actions caused, you are entitled to pursue compensation through a personal injury lawsuit.
-Read on for more information about personal injury law and how the team at Gomez Trial Attorneys can help you seek accident-related damages.
+Read on for more information about personal injury law and how the team of Riverside personal injury lawyers at Gomez Trial Attorneys can help you seek accident-related damages.

 As the American Bar Association explains, personal injury law is a form of tort law that focuses on holding a person or entity legally liable for injuries and other damages they cause to others.
 California law notes: “Everyone is responsible, not only for the result of his or her willful acts, but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person, except so far as the latter has, willfully or by want of ordinary care, brought the injury upon himself or herself.”

 Liability in personal injury cases is proved by establishing the following elements: